StevenPate/bookshelves.dev/src/content/shelves/olympic-peninsula.md

 description: These are the books I've been reading to learn about the Olympic Peninsula.
 books:
   - ISBN: "9780295743288"
+    description: |
+        This magisterial text gave me everything I wanted to know about the geology, ecology and natural history of the peninsula.
+But while there is a brief guide to visiting the park, this is not a guidebook.
+Organized into four broad but thorough sections (The Mountains, The Forest, The Coast, Humans and the Landscape), this is a comprehensive survey of the place.
+McNulty is a poet who has lived and worked here for many years, and his lyricism and personal perspective make this book distinctive.
+It reads as though it is written by someone who loves being in the outdoors, and these spaces in particular, who is gifted at bringing those experiences to the page.
+Here is a book that I would give to anyone who wanted to know why I am excited by this place.
   - ISBN: "9780295745336"
   - ISBN: "9780806135526"
     description: |